Want to feel like a child again? Here’s what to expect on a silent retreat

 Trust me, I started the retreat skeptical, too.
 But over time, as I became more relaxed, the skepticism melted away.
 This was an enriching experience unlike any other.

 Many people come to a retreat to try and ‘figure out’ what next step they should take in life.
-I, and others, found that we didn’t think of any of that ‘important’ stuff at all.
+And yet myself, and many others, found we didn’t think of any of that ‘important’ stuff at all.

 Instead, the retreat showed me where my mind went when it had nothing to distract it: what I enjoy most, and what drives me.
 In the days of silence, I felt the need to create and to let my imagination run wild.